HuyaneMatsu/hata/docs/ref/Client.md

 can use the emojis.
 - `reason`, default : `None`.
 The `reason` shows up at the guild's audit logs.

-Unlike other `_create` methods, this method returns `resonponse_data`.
-The reason is, because we get all the emojis at the dispatch event for the guild, so else the wrapper could not tell which emoji is new / modified / deleted.
+Unlike other `_create` methods, this method returns `None`.
+The reason is, because we get **all** the emojis from the **same** dispatch event for the guild, so else the wrapper could not tell which emoji is new / edited / deleted.

 ### `emoji_delete(self,emoji,reason=None)`